 All residents are responsible for signing in and signing out each of their guests.
 All guests must be signed in with a first and last name.
 Residents failing to sign in guests are subject to disciplinary action and loss of guest privileges.
 Residents shall not sign in guest(s) for other Providence College students.
-Guests visiting apartments, suites, St. Joseph and Aquinas Halls are not required to sign in and out.
-Nonetheless, guests on these premises must be escorted at all times while inside the building and must carry photo ID and a guest pass.
+Guests visiting apartments, McCarthy, Sullivan, and Koffler Halls are not required to sign in and out.
+Nonetheless, guests on these premises must be escorted at all times while inside the building and must carry photo ID and guest pass.